Improving Topic Modeling by Distilling Soft Labels from Language Models: Analysis

 \subsection{Ablation Studies}

-To assess the individual contributions of each innovation in our proposed method, we conduct ablation experiments examining the effects of the three key components described in \autoref{sec:method}: the reconstruction target, the training loss, and the topic model input. \begin{itemize}[itemsep=1pt] \item (NLL) Rather than the temperature-scaled KL-Divergence as the reconstruction loss, we instead use the standard negative log-likelihood from ProdLDA. \item (NLL + BoW) Using the NLL loss, we further replace the soft label targets with the BoW document representation as the reconstruction target. \item (Embedding) The final hidden state from language model is replaced with the contextualized embeddings from the similar sized \texttt{GTE-large-en-v1.5}. \item (NLL + BoW + Embedding) We use \texttt{GTE-large-en-v1.5} embeddings as input along with the BoW reconstruction target and NLL loss, this is equivalent to \textbf{ZeroshotTM} \citep{bianchi-etal-2021-pre}. \end{itemize}
+To assess the individual contributions of each innovation in our proposed method, we conduct ablation experiments with ProdLDA to examine the effects of the three key components described in \S\ref{sec:method}, namely, the reconstruction target, the training loss, and the topic model input.
+We propose the following four ablations: (1) Rather than the temperature-scaled KL-Divergence as the reconstruction loss, we instead use the standard negative log-likelihood from ProdLDA (\textbf{NLL}).
+(2) Using the NLL loss, we further replace the soft label targets with the BoW document representation as the reconstruction target (\textbf{NLL + BoW}).
+(3) The final hidden state from language model is replaced with the contextualized embeddings from the similar sized \texttt{GTE-large-en-v1.5} (\textbf{Embedding}).
+(4) We use \texttt{GTE-large-en-v1.5} embeddings as input along with the BoW reconstruction target and NLL loss, this is equivalent to ZeroShotTM \citep{bianchi-etal-2021-cross} (\textbf{NLL + BoW + Embedding}).